 In today’s media culture, however, there is no shortage of primary sources generated around a particular event as it unfolds.
 In late summer and autumn of 2014, after the shooting of Michael Brown in Ferguson, Missouri, newspaper accounts and editorials abounded; Twitter, Vine, and other social media platforms also provided a wealth of real-time primary source materials.
 Washington University’s library created Documenting Ferguson, an online collection of the digital media captured by members of the Ferguson community after the August 9, 2014 shooting.

 However, very little scholarship existed at that time on race relations in Ferguson or North St. Louis County.
-Immediately after the shooting, we posted several sources on this blog intended to help contextualize the history of race relations in St. Louis and St. Louis County, including one book that happened to be a case study of the Ferguson-Florissant School District’s mandatory desegregation, which took place in 1976, but which at the time was not even cataloged as a book about the town of Ferguson, Missouri.
-(The subject headings of that book have since been updated.)
+Immediately after the shooting, we posted several sources on this blog intended to help contextualize the history of race relations in St. Louis and St. Louis County, including one book, Daniel J. Monti Jr.’s Semblance of Justice: St. Louis School Desegregation and Order in Urban America (1985), which happened to be a case study of the Ferguson-Florissant School District’s mandatory desegregation, which took place in 1976, but which at the time was not even cataloged as being about the town of Ferguson, Missouri.

 We have also seen the rise of blogging and other forms of writing, which can be treated as primary sources.
 But many scholars have also turned to blogging and social media platforms to use their expertise to interpret current events as they unfold.
 The Black Lives Matter movement, sparked by the acquittal of George Zimmerman in the shooting death of Trayvon Martin, an African-American teenage boy, came to national attention kindled by the deaths of Michael Brown and Eric Garner by police actions in Ferguson and New York City respectively.